 Ever felt the pang of parent guilt?
 You’re not alone.
 It’s become ingrained in our society, with many parents struggling to balance the pressures of home life with maintaining a career.
 But it’s got to stop… stat!
 As one mother who’s been there, Belinda Allitt shares how she confronted her guilt and conquered it for the better.

 Oh, parent guilt is real!
 I have seen it alive and well, presenting itself in many ways.
 I’ve seen it in the eyes of people I don’t know very well, I’ve heard it sneak into people’s voices, and I’ve seen it manifest in pressure and stress.

-I felt this way even with absolutely no pressure from my husband, manager, team and colleagues, who were all incredible.
+I felt this way even with absolutely no pressure from my husband, manager, team, and coworkers, who were all incredible.
 Later, once I’d cleared my head, it made me wonder how people coped if they were feeling pressure from all sides.